Fiber Laser Engraver

 Let's mark a very simple design on a piece of plastic to get to know the basic functions.
 Open the laser hatch and grab one of the small white hexagonal cups on the right.

+Turn on the ventilation (bottom right).
 Turn on the laptop.
 Start the laser and the laser controller using the two buttons on the left side of the blue box below the laptop table.
 (The laser cooling is loud, if you ever need to spend long time getting a design right switch off both buttons till you need them.)

 Open the laser hatch and place your cup in the workspace under the red dot.
 Close the hatch, and reach up to turn the crank on top of the box to focus the laser: If you are too far up or down, the red dot splits in two.
 Leave the hatch open.